 One of the first actions is achieve is a smooth transition from the old system and regulation by Arcep.

 To enable the sector to share its initiatives with the regulator, and enable the regulator to sustain an ongoing dialogue on its actions, participants also agreed on a system of coordination with the regulator: in addition to consultations with all of the sector’s stakeholders, e.g. through public consultations, periodic meetings should be held between the regulator and the sector’s main representatives.
-It was thus agreed to create a Print media distribution coordination committee, whose rules will be set out in detail in the coming weeks.
+It was thus agreed to create a Print media distribution consultation committee, whose rules will be set out in detail in the coming weeks.

 Arcep will establish a medium-term vision for the sector’s regulation